 Thousands of people were killed by a toxic cloud from a pesticide factory in Bhopal, India.
 Those responsible fled the country and were sheltered by the U.S. government so they did not have to face justice.

 There are whole books with such stories, including several written by university-affiliated scientists: (Davis 2002, 2010; Oreskes 2010; McGarity 2008; Michaels 2008, 2020)

 History is a great teacher.
 Even though the main battles of the tobacco wars are decades behind us, human nature has not changed.

 Future battles for the civil rights of people with environmental sensitivities and disabilities will be different since the tools available are different.
-But the underlying issues have not changed much, but they have learned how to manipulate social media, and have already convinced journalists that people with MCS or EHS are simply nutcases.
+The underlying issues have not changed much, but they have learned how to manipulate social media, and have already convinced journalists that people with MCS or EHS are simply nutcases.

 The following are the lessons this writer subjectively see as important to learn from the tobacco war.